About Canadian weather radar

 Double polarization and improvement of product quality

-One of the main new features of the new S-band radars is the use of dual polarization (polarimetry) technology.
+The new S-Band radars use dual polarization (polarimetry) technology.
 The basic premise behind radar weather is that, in addition to know estimate reflectivity, it determines hydrometeor shapes (measurements of the microphysical properties of hydrometeors).
-This is possible thanks to the dual polarization, which allows the radar to measure both the vertical and horizontal aspects of the targets.
+This is possible because dual polarization allows the radar to measure both the vertical and horizontal aspects of the targets.
 By measuring the returns of these two polarizations, the shape and the effects of the different shapes of hydrometeors can be estimated.

-From a technical point of view, the added value of polarimetric radars compared to single polarization radars resides mainly in the comparison of the additional information coming from the vertical polarization to the one derived from the horizontal polarization.
-This information thus makes it possible to distinguish the different types of precipitation, and greatly improves the observations, allowing to produce better quality forecasts and to issue warnings to the public in the case of extreme weather conditions.
+An added value of polarimetric radars is the additional information coming from the vertical polarization rather than horizontal polarization.
+This information makes it possible to distinguish the different types of precipitation and greatly improves the observations.
+This supports better quality forecasts and issuing warnings to the public in extreme weather conditions.

 : Scenario without precipitation where radial interferences have been completely cleaned.

-Figure 4: Scenario without precipitation where radial interferences have been completely cleaned.
-Click for details.
+Figure 5: Scenario without precipitation where radial interferences have been completely cleaned.

 Scenario without precipitation which compares the conventional CAPPI product (left) which does not use the double polarization information compared to the new DPQPE product based on the double polarization and for which radial interferences have been completely cleaned.